 So in essence, when you trim a cherry tree back, it will be allowed to develop a proper form, yielding higher quality fruit earlier in its life and remaining healthier overall.
-Trees that have been improperly pruned or trained tend to have upright branch angles which may lead to limb damage under heavy fruit production.
+Trees that have been improperly pruned or trained tend to have upright branch angles, which may lead to limb damage under heavy fruit production.

 When to Prune a Cherry Tree

 Dormant pruning is a more aggressive pruning.
 When a large portion of the tree is removed during the dormant season, the energy reserves of the tree remain unchanged.
 The timing of dormant season pruning is critical, and should begin as late in the winter as feasible to avoid injuring the tree.
 Sour and weeping fruit trees may be pruned at this time once the risk of winter frost has passed.

 Early spring is also prime time for pruning young cherry trees, shaping and training the young tree before it blossoms.
 Pruning should begin as buds emerge, but wait until all chance of extreme cold temperatures have passed to avoid possible cold injury, as younger trees are more susceptible to this.
 Mature cherries can be pruned in early spring too, or after they bear fruit.